 DNS, or Domain Name System, translates human-readable domain names (for example, www.amazon.com) to machine-readable IP addresses (for example, 192.0.2.44).

 All computers on the Internet that serve content for massive retail websites, find and communicate with one another by using numbers.
 These numbers are known as IP addresses.
 When you open a web browser and go to a website, you don’t have to remember and enter a long number.
 Instead, you can enter a domain name like example.com and still end up in the right place.

-A DNS service such as Amazon Route 53 is a globally distributed service that translates human-readable names like www.example.com into the numeric IP addresses like 192.0.2.1 that computers use to connect to each other.
+A DNS service such as Amazon Route 53 is a globally distributed service that translates human-readable names like www.example.com into the numeric IP addresses like 192.0.2.1.
+Computers use these numbers to connect with each other.
 The Internet’s DNS system works much like a phone book by managing the mapping between names and numbers.
-DNS servers translate requests for names into IP addresses, controlling which server an end user will reach when they type a domain name into their web browser.
+DNS servers translate requests for names into IP addresses, controlling which server an end-user will reach when they type a domain name into their web browser.
 These requests are called queries.

 Types of DNS service

 Authoritative DNS: An authoritative DNS service provides an update mechanism that developers use to manage their public DNS names.
 Amazon Route 53 is an authoritative DNS system.

 Recursive DNS: Clients typically do not make queries directly to authoritative DNS services.
 Instead, they generally connect to another type of DNS service known a resolver, or a recursive DNS service.
 A recursive DNS service acts as a hotel concierge: while it doesn’t own any DNS records, it acts as an intermediary who can get the DNS information on your behalf.
 If a recursive DNS has the DNS reference cached or stored for a period of time, then it answers the DNS query by providing the source or IP information.
 If not, it passes the query to one or more authoritative DNS servers to find the information.